 Pope Air Force Base housing is under the control of Picerne Military Housing.
 To contact them, please call (910) 764-4500.

-The Pope Air Force Base Child Development Center provides quality care for children ages 6 weeks to 5 years of age. .
-Each room is divided into interest centers which are designed to provide a variety of learning opportunities which include manipulative play, art, music, dramatic play, computers and more, occasional field trips and cooking experiences according to the age of the children.
-Their program is designed around child-directed, child initiated and teacher directed play.
+The Pope Air Force Base Child Development Center provides quality care for children ages six weeks to five years of age.
+Each room is divided into interest centers which are designed to provide a variety of learning opportunities which include manipulative play, art, music, dramatic play, computers, and more, including occasional field trips and cooking experiences according to the age of the children.
+Their program is designed around child-directed, child-initiated, and teacher-directed play.
 They offer full-time care, hourly drop-in care on a space-available basis, and Part Day Preschool programs.
 The Child Development Center partners with the Air Force Aid Society to offer Give Parents a Break each month to provide parents with a deployed partner, new child, or special circumstance a free "break" for a few hours.

-Family Child Care provides alternatives to center-based child care for children ages 2 weeks – 14 years in both on-base housing and civilian communities.
+Family Child Care provides alternatives to center-based child care for children ages two weeks – 14 years in both on-base housing and civilian communities.
 For more information call Family Child Care at (910)394.2382.